kuyatechie/vector-interpolation/README.md

-# orbit-vector-interpolation
+# vector-interpolation
-A demo project to show timeseries database capabilities to interpolate missing orbital data
+A demo project to show timeseries database capabilities to estimate missing data using interpolation

 ## methodology
 1. Interpolation is done using timescaleDB time bucket gapfill + interpolation method.